Royal Asiatic Society China in Shanghai and Hong Kong University Press ‘China Monographs’ Series

 The process is a relatively simple one.
 Just let me know a rough outline and we can work up a proposal.
 We’ve called the series ‘China Monographs’ in the hope of attracting engaged and committed writing from people who love their subject and have knowledge and ideas that really needs to be brought to a wider audience and ultimately increase everyone’s awareness and knowledge.
 We are able to offer help in developing the idea and Hong Kong University Press’s team of professional editors too.

-Two titles now coming in autumn 2013:
+Two titles now available in 2014 including: